Educating youth about substance use is important to help them develop the skills and knowledge to make healthier choices.

 - Talking to Your Child About Vaping- A Resource for Parents/Caregivers – The WECHU

 An information sheet that educates parents/caregivers about why kids vape, tips for talking to kids about vaping, and where to get local help.
-Available in English, French and Arabic. - Youth and Vaping- A Growing Trend – Drug Free Kids Canada
+Available in English, French and Arabic. - Not an Experiment: Simcoe-Muskoka District Health Unit

 Information for parents/caregivers about vaping trends.
 Includes a link to the Youth and Vaping Guide (PDF) to help start the conversation with your child about vaping.
-Drug Free Kids Canada also has a parent support hub that allows 24/7 access to help you prevent/address/overcome a young person’s problematic substance use by phone or online chat.
+Drug Free Kids Canada also has a parent support hub that allows 24/7 access to help you prevent/address/overcome a young person’s problematic substance use by phone or online chat. - Substance (formerly Drug Free Kids Canada) – Real Talks E-Learning Modules for Parents and Caregivers

 - Youth Advocacy e-Learning - Lung Health Foundation

-Self-directed e-modules students can complete on their own.
+Self-directed e-modules that students can complete on their own.
 Youth Advocacy e-modules teach the basics of health promotion, anti-tobacco advocacy (Learn How to Push Back Against an Industry that KILLS), and introduce vaping (What the Vape). - Youth Mental Health & Addiction Champion Toolkit – Registered Nurses’ Association of Ontario (RNAO)

 RNAO partnered with public health units, school boards and provincial youth-based organizations to develop a toolkit for building peer-based youth mental health initiatives.
 The toolkit includes guiding frameworks, how to build your team, youth training content, event planning, and evaluation tips.